webplatform/docs/community/zurich_aug_2013/index.md

 ==Intro Talk, general==

-Hello, and welcome to the first WebPlatform.org European Doc Sprint!
+Hello, and welcome to the first Swiss WebPlatform.org Doc Sprint!

 You are making (a small part of) history!